robpellegrin/rust-stow/README.md

 # rust-stow
-rust-stow — A fast, lightweight reimplementation of GNU Stow in Rust.
-Designed for managing dotfiles and software packages through symbolic linking, rust-stow provides the same reliable directory symlink management as GNU Stow, with improved performance, safety, and modern CLI ergonomics.
+rust-stow is a fast and lightweight tool for managing dotfiles and software packages in your home directory through symbolic linking.
+Offering reliable directory symlink management.